 Losing someone we know and love is one of the most challenging events in our lives, Here at St Lawrence's, we hope to support you through this process in whatever way we can.

-Chris Rankine, the Vicar, and Alan Wright, LLM, at St Lawrence’s, provide a caring service supported by many years experience working with the families and friends of those who have died.
-They will help craft a service that reflects the life of the person who has died, and sensitive to the needs of those who mourn their loss.
-You can make contact with us directly at the church or you can ask your funeral director to give us a call.
+John Seymour, the Interim Priest at St Lawrence’s, provides a caring service supported by many years experience working with the families and friends of those who have died.
+He will help craft a service that reflects the life of the person who has died, and sensitive to the needs of those who mourn their loss.
+You can make contact with us directly at the Church or you can ask your funeral director to give us a call.

 Where will it take place?